Diary of Rev Edward Stevens

 Rev. dear sir,

-The payment for duties in the ?troops? is also increasing, and may be expected to add £10 or £12 more on to the living very shortly.
+The payment for duties with troops is also increasing, and may be expected to add £10 or £12 more on to the living very shortly.

 If you care to negotiate I should be pleased to hear from you, and especially as to what prospect there may be of a Vicarage house being built.